• Skip to primary navigation

 • Combine wet ingredients: Whisk eggs, sugar, pumpkin and melted butter together in a measuring jug.

-• Cool: Cool in the pans for 10 minutes before removing the breads onto a wire rack to cool completely.
+• Cool: Cool in pans for 10 minutes before removing the breads onto a wire rack to cool completely.

 Notes